Tanz0rz/haxe-fmod/docs/guides/fmod-manager.md

 FmodRuntime.setWindowFocused(false);
 ```

-`SetMuteWhenUnfocused(false)` keeps audio playing in the background.
+`SetMuteWhenUnfocused(false)` keeps audio playing in the background, and `IsMuteWhenUnfocused()` reports the choice.
 The `muteWhenUnfocused` setting and the `haxefmod_no_mute_when_unfocused` define do the same.
 The focus mute applies to the core master channel group, a separate node from the Studio master bus.
 It never disturbs a mute your game set on `bus:/`.
 Games that never lose focus can ignore all of this.

 ## Sound TODO markers